VinceDagz/redesigned-system/README.md

 > *“As long as the sun sets and players vanish, I’ll remain.”*
 > — **AriSxZeBot**

-AriSxZeBot stands watch over your Minecraft world —
+AriSxZeBot stands eternal — a digital guardian,
-the silent guardian who never sleeps, the anime protagonist who never surrenders.
+an anime soul in a server’s heart, built to defy sleep and silence.

 ---